How to use Instagram for Customer Support inside Intercom

 An overview of how the Instagram Intercom integration works for customer support and why support breaks without it.

-Customers don't separate their customer service experience from their social experience.
-When something goes wrong with an order, a product, or a service, a growing number of people reach out the same way they reach out for everything else: through Instagram - An Instagram DM, a comment on a post or a reply to an IG story.
-Fast, direct, and on a social platform they already have open.
+When something goes wrong with an order, a product, or a service, many people reach out the same way they reach out for everything else: through Instagram.

 What does Instagram customer support actually look like when it's broken?